ungcarlen/structda/README.md

 # Structda

+> Structured data in application/ld+json format for use in Search Engine Optimisation (SEO) purpose.

 ## Introduction

 **structda** is a work in progress.
 The goal is to unify the inclusion of structured data in any [NodeJS](https://nodejs.org/en/) based project, structured according to [Google's Guidelines](https://developers.google.com/search/docs/guides/intro-structured-data).
 Simple functions to generate valid structured data.